-Visual Studio Code Remote - WSL
+Visual Studio Code WSL

-The Remote - WSL extension lets you use VS Code on Windows to build Linux applications that run on the Windows Subsystem for Linux (WSL).
+The WSL extension lets you use VS Code on Windows to build Linux applications that run on the Windows Subsystem for Linux (WSL).
 You get all the productivity of Windows while developing with Linux-based tools, runtimes, and utilities.

-Why do I need Remote - WSL?
+Why do I need the WSL extension?